Mbed-TLS/mbedtls/README.md

 The main Mbed TLS documentation is available via [ReadTheDocs](https://mbed-tls.readthedocs.io/).

-Documentation for the PSA Crypto interface is available [on GitHub](https://armmbed.github.io/mbed-crypto/psa/#application-programming-interface).
+Documentation for the PSA Cryptography API is available [on GitHub](https://armmbed.github.io/mbed-crypto/psa/#application-programming-interface).

 To generate a local copy of the library documentation in HTML format, tailored to your compile-time configuration: